 SETAC promotes Open Science and provides many opportunities for Science Outreach.
 We’ve summarized a few venues below based on type of audience:

 Science Outreach to the Scientific Community

 - SETAC Publications: Journal articles, books, Technical Issue Papers, Science Briefs and news articles in the SETAC Globe.
 For guidance on publication, see the publish with SETAC page.

 - Presentations: For opportunities for presentations, please see our meetings and events page.
-For recorded webinars and presentations from the North American Annual meeting, please see the SETAC YouTube Channel.
+For recorded talks and trainings, please see the SETAC YouTube Channel.

 Science Outreach to the General Public